-“Automatic for the People” at thirty-one
+“Automatic for the People” at thirty-two

 I remember the fall of 1992 vividly.
 I was living in South Jersey, working two unfulfilling retail jobs, and didn’t know what was next for me.
 The end of the summer season that year, like all the others after 1976, meant less people on the beach and boardwalk but no real decline in the tourist trade, thanks to the 24/7/365 draw of the casinos.